trigaten/Native-Plant-Garden/README.md

     * Needs to return more accurate results
     * When displaying results maybe should do color gradient (for example, the more relevant (higher scored) a plant is, the brighter a shade of green it should be displayed in)
   * A number of small display problems
-  * check Github "projects" list for this repository
+  * Check Github "projects" list for this repository
   * Whatever y'all think

 ## Do not change these folders/files: